mbaumer/us_hep_funding/docs/_states/AL.md

 # AL -- Sen. Richard Shelby (R) and  Sen. Luther Strange (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  11  HEP grants, totalling  $2,330,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+11 HEP grants, totalling $2,330,000.00

                                           Amount ($)
 Institution                         Year
 UNIVERSITY OF ALABAMA AT TUSCALOOSA 2012      410000